 The Gentoo penguin is easily recognizable by the red beak and white spots over the eyes.
 They can reach up to 80 cm and are the third large penguin species.

-A male can get a favor from lady when offering her a nice-looking stone.
+A male can get a favour from a lady when offering her a nice-looking stone.

 During our visit, we interacted mostly with young Gentoo penguins.
 The teenagers stay at land until they change their baby down with adult waterproof feathers.

-Young penguin in the process of molting is one of the most adorable sights.
+A young penguin in the process of moulting is one of the most adorable sights.

 Very often colonies of two and sometimes three penguin species nest together.
-The Chinstrap penguins we observed were mixed with Gentoo on the South Shetland islands and Atlantic peninsula.
-The Chinstraps are smaller than Gentoo, they have dark beak and lovely black band on their neck.
+The Chinstrap penguins we observed were mixed with Gentoo on the South Shetland Islands and Atlantic peninsula.
+The Chinstraps are smaller than Gentoo, they have a dark beak and lovely black band on their neck.

-The Chinstrap penguin above is stealing stones from his Gentoo neighbor.
+The Chinstrap penguin above is stealing stones from his Gentoo neighbour.

-Some of the biggest breeding colony of Magellanic penguins are in Argentina.
+Some of the biggest breeding colonies of Magellanic penguins are in Argentina.

-This is one of my favorite penguin species we have seen.
+This is one of my favourite penguin species we have seen.
 They are so ridiculously looking, that we always started laughing when we met one of them.

 The King is the King.

 We didn’t have a chance to meet the Emperor, they are not in this area at this time of the year.
-The King penguins are nesting at the Falkland islands.
+The King penguins nest in the Falkland islands.
 They are beautiful and very elegant.
-They laid only one egg and carry it on their feet.
+They lay only one egg and carry it on their feet.

-When the baby hatches, it continues to stay under parents’ feather for most of the time.
+When the baby hatches, it continues to stay under the parents’ feathers for most of the time.
 The small King baby looks like a baby dragon.
-The cheeks that are hatched lately, like those ones have lower chance of surviving the winter, as parents feeding trips are less frequent and the youngster will be left alone for extended periods of time.
+The cheeks that are hatched lately, like those ones have a lower chance of surviving the winter, as parents’ feeding trips are less frequent and the youngster will be left alone for extended periods of time.

-We saw different species of seals like Antarctic fur seal, Crabeater seal, Weddell seal.
-All of them were very curios and playful.
+We saw different species of seals like the Antarctic fur seal, Crabeater seal, and Weddell seal.
+All of them were very curious and playful.

 He eats penguins, small seals and anything he could catch.
 Sometimes he attacks and even punches Zodiac boats.